polterguy/polterguy.github.io/tutorials/auth/index.md

 > Rf5$!fgh

 The above password for instance is 8 characters long.
 On average it takes a normal laptop approximately 20 minutes to brute force the above password.
-While the first passsword above, containing 33 characters, would require more energy than that which is required to boil all water on earth to brute force.
+While the first password above, containing 33 characters, would require more energy than that which is required to boil all water on earth to brute force.
 Hence, these ridiculous restrictions for instance Apple has as you creates passwords for their AppStore, is quite counterintuitively much simpler to guess than simple phrases and sentences such as Magic allows you to use.